People's Party of South Ossetia: Pliyev-Kelekhsayev split

 In the 2004 election, two members of parliament were elected under the People's Party's list, Kazimir Pliyev and Gennady Chochiev, that were not registered members of the party.
 After the party's congress on April 8 to choose candidates for the 2009 South Ossetian parliamentary election which also elected Roland Kelekhsayev as the party's chairman, the two held a rival congress on April 10 and issued their own slate of candidates and elected Pliyev as the new chairman of the party.
 Shortly after this second congress, armed uniformed men raided the Party's headquarters and seized documents opposing Pliyev's chairmanship.
 The central election commission registered their bid to stand for the 2009 election and barred the original Kelekhsayev led party as there cannot be two of the same party running.
-Kelekhsayev denied that this was a split in the party, rather that the Pliyev and his supporters who are members of The Union of Defenders of the Fatherland veterans group, were never even in the party to begin with and that despite their elections in 2004, they were never registered with the party and their attempt to remove Kelekhsayev as chairman was a "coup" orchestrated by Kokoity.
+Kelekhsayev denied that this was a split in the party and instead insisted that the Pliyev and his supporters, who are members of The Union of Defenders of the Fatherland veterans group, staged a "coup".
 Kelekhsayev insists that the Pliyev led group is an entirely new parallel People's Party that despite having the same name and logo, has no ties to the actual party.
 Kelekhsayev petitioned the Prosecutor-General to intervene and open a legal case against Pliyev for the total disbandment of his organization.
 Justice Minister Murat Vaneyev responded that the Pliyev-Kelekhsayev split was an inter party affair which the Prosecutor-General has no authority over.

 Opponents of Kokoity reported that the central election commissions move to recognize the Pliyev faction of the party over the Kelekhsayev faction was a tactical move as the Pliyev faction would not have the popular support that the Kelekhsayev faction would.
 Thus Kokoity would face no real opposition in the 2009 election.
 Despite this, Kelekhsayev appealed to Russian president Dmitry Medvedev to intervene on the party's behalf and sued the central election commission for barring his People's Party from participating in the election.
 Kelekhsayev also claimed to be fearing for his life and moved to Vladikavkav in North Ossetia during the dispute.
 Despite this nothing materialized and the Pliyev led party would be the party which contested the 2009 election The Pliyev led party won 10,345 votes, or 23.14% of the electorate coming in second place with 9 of the 34 seats in parliament, however, although Russian observers were allowed to attend, they were not allowed to enter polling places and actually observe the votes being either cast or counted and the opposition, including Kelekhsayev, decried the election as rigged.

 The anti-government opposition faction would leave the party in protest shortly after the takeover in 2010, forming the new political party Iron, led by independent journalist Timur Tskhovrebov.